 3D Artist: Francesco Furneri

-Hi there, my name is Francesco Furneri and I'm a 3D artist with more than 10 years of experience in the 3D computer graphics field and specialized in 3D modeling and Texturing.
+Hi there, my name is Francesco Furneri and I'm a 3D artist with more than 10 years experience in 3D Computer Graphics and specialized in 3D Modeling and Texturing.

-I worked in 3D companies as modeler, sometimes with the role of technical arstist and I have been specializing in texturing for quite some time at the company I currently work with.
+I have worked in 3D companies as modeler, sometimes with the role of technical artist and I am dealing with texturing at the company I currently work with.

-At the same time, I have an activity as freelancer in the States, dealing with 3D organic modeling for characters and prop texturing.
+At the same time, I have an activity as freelancer in the States, creating 3D organic modeling for characters and props texturing.

-In this article I would like to share some aspects of my last project with you: entirely made in Substance Designer with the detailed description of my workflow as well as the breakdown of some parts.
+In this first part of this article I would like to share some aspects of my last project with you (the Crocodile Project).

 I want to thank treddi.com for giving me the possibility to share this article with you and I really hope that you find this description useful for your ongoing projects.